 - oil for deep frying

-- combine all the ingredients in a bowl.
+combine all the ingredients in a bowl. drain the water very well from the cooked chickpeas or canned chickpeas.

 - form into small or medium sized balls or patties